GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 2. Extract the .zip file to any place you like.
 3. Download the current version of the PPJA suite of mods (the current Json Assets version, not the DGA version)
 4. Copy the contents to your Mods folder in your location where Stardew Valley is located.
-5. Enjoy PPJA's new contents in Json Assets, as well as new fan-made content, without all the bugs, errors, and crashes!
+5. Enjoy PPJA's new contents in Json Assets, as well as new fan-made content and ported mods, without all the bugs, errors, and crashes!

 Project Populate Json Assets made by paradigmnomad, credit to him